 - a device that produces a stream of air through a narrow tube when its sides are pressed together: used in pipe organs, for blowing fires, etc.

-- anything like a bellows, as the folding part of some cameras, the lungs, etc.
+- anything like a bellows, as the lungs, the compressible part of an accordion, etc.

 - a.
 An apparatus for producing a strong current of air, as for sounding a pipe organ or increasing the draft to a fire, consisting of a flexible, valved air chamber that is contracted and expanded by pumping to force the air through a nozzle.b.
 Something, such as the pleated windbag of an accordion, that resembles this apparatus.